Title: The Monsters We Defy

 "Always happy to oblige."
 Max smiles back.
 "Thinking about the future, mostly.
 Not something I've had much practice at, you see."

-"Just that..."
-Max shakes his head.
-"Just that I don't have to decide anything yet.
+"Just that...just that I don't have to decide anything yet.
 I have time."
 The words feel alien on his tongue.
-He says them again, just to get used to weight of them.
+He says them again, just to get used to their weight.
 "I have time.
 If the Canim don't kill me and if the Captain doesn't hatch some mad scheme that gets us all blasted to smithereens and if I'm not stabbed in the back by some turncloak while sulking in some alley on Cursor business, that is."